 Let’s face it: teaching has never been an easy vocation; and despite all the technological tools available to us in the 21st century, it’s still hard!
 But it’s also one of the most rewarding things you’ll ever do.
 Hang in there, my teacher friend.
 And when the going gets tough, download a cat video. 😉

-Seriously, if you’re frustrated, burnt-out, or feel like you’re drowning in materials and can’t find your Guided Reading groove, check out my online professional development workshop for 1st through 5th grade teachers: Guided Reading That Works.
+Seriously, if you’re frustrated, burnt-out, or feel like you’re drowning in materials and can’t find your Guided Reading groove, I have got you covered! check out my online professional development workshop for 1st through 5th grade teachers: Guided Reading That Works.
 Click here to check out Guided Reading That Works, and Get the A-Z of making guided reading work for you and your students!

 Also, if you’re interested in joining a community of teachers just like you, then check out my private Facebook Community where I share teaching ideas, fun tips and helpful strategies, as well as some yummy freebies!
 Click here to join!